1. Considering Applying

 FAQ 1.1 What kind of academic degree do I need to apply to the Max Planck School of Cognition?

-By the time of admission into the program, applicants must have completed a Bachelor’s and / or Master’s degree in a field related to cognition, such as artificial intelligence, genetics, cognitive neuroscience/neuroscience, linguistics, mathematics, neurobiology, neurology, philosophy, psychiatry, psychology or a related subject.
+By the time of admission into the program, applicants must have completed a Bachelor’s and / or Master’s degree in a field related to cognition, such as artificial intelligence, biology, cognitive neuroscience/neuroscience, genetics, linguistics, mathematics, neurobiology, neuroimaging, neurology, neurophysics, philosophy, physics, psychiatry, and psychology or a related subject.

 FAQ 1.2 What is a “related subject” (see FAQ 1.1)?

-A related subject is a subject having a total of at least 60 ECTS or 30 equivalent credits in the British/American/Australian credit system that includes assignments in the fields of artificial intelligence, cognitive neuroscience/neuroscience, linguistics, mathematics, neurobiology, neurology, philosophy, psychiatry or psychology.
+A related subject is a subject having a total of at least 60 ECTS or 30 equivalent credits in the British/American/Australian credit system that includes assignments in the fields of artificial intelligence, biology, cognitive neuroscience/neuroscience, linguistics, mathematics, neurobiology, neuroimaging, neurology, neurophysics, philosophy, physics, psychiatry or psychology.
 These assignments must be clearly defined as relating to the aforementioned subjects in the bachelor's transcript.

 FAQ 1.3 Can I apply even though I have not yet finished my current academic degree?

 Yes, you can apply with a transcript of records that includes the marks of all courses completed so far.
 However, if your application is successful you will have to provide the original final transcript and your academic degree certificates (as well as certified translations if not in English or German).